zooxo/desk15/README.md

-Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15/DM15L replica of Swissmicros with a suite of some applications like a complex number calculator, a spreadsheet, a symbolic, a tabletop calculator and even a simple text editor.
+Similar to DESK42 (for the DM42) DESK15 offers an alternative firmware for the DM15/DM15L replica of Swissmicros with a suite of some applications like a complex number calculator, a spreadsheet, a symbolic, a tabletop calculator and even a sliderule and a simple text editor.

 Have fun!
 deetee